Skip to main content

 We can, in certain circumstances, achieve less demerit points being incurred for speeding offences which may avoid any potential licence disqualification.

-Call 08 8120 3783 to make an appointment with one of the knowledgeable lawyers at Caldicott Lawyers for assistance with your driving matter.
+Call 08 8120 3783 to make an appointment with one of the knowledgeable driving lawyers for assistance with your driving matter.

 What Are The Possible Defences For Speeding?